KazimirAlvis/360-global-blocks/readme.txt

 No. The updater fetches a JSON manifest over HTTPS.
 Keep the repository public or host the manifest on an accessible URL.
 If you make it private, proxy the manifest and ZIP download through an authenticated endpoint.

 == Changelog ==

+= 1.3.44 =
+* Kept the FAQ Accordion background full-width while constraining the list of dropdowns to a centered 1140px max width with 20px side padding.
+* Rebuilt the FAQ assets so the auto-updater delivers the refreshed layout without extra steps.

 = 1.3.43 =
 * Kept the FAQ Accordion answer editors always visible with clear labels and modern RichText props so editing works cleanly in WordPress 6.9.